Welcome back. Thus far, we have gathered critical Intel, and stockpiled some great weapons.

 II.
 Advertising & Exposure

-The first thing that comes to mind is internet exposure, and if you are reading this then it is likely that you have subscribed to a web listing on Veterans News Network’s (VNN) comprehensive web directory, www.VNNUSA.com that includes a backlink to your business website and/or Facebook page, your own unique URL, the ability to upload photos of your property listings, and personalized VA Benefit handbooks to educate you, your staff, and also make great gifts to your Veteran clients.
+The first thing that comes to mind is internet exposure, and if you are reading this then it is likely that you have subscribed to a web listing on Heroes News Network’s (HNN) comprehensive web directory, that includes a backlink to your business website and/or Facebook page, your own unique URL, the ability to upload photos of your property listings, and personalized VA Benefit handbooks to educate you, your staff, and also make great gifts to your Veteran clients.

 So, how do you grow your business?
 Start by selling not just homes, but your expertise as a Veteran Real Estate Specialist.
 How many agents have a working knowledge of both the VA Home loan and VA Home Grant programs, and advertise themselves in this manner?

-For example, an Ad on VNN should state your expertise in VA Loans, VA Specially Adapted Housing Grants, and how you can ensure that Veterans receive the greatest purchasing power available.
+For example, an Ad on HNN should state your expertise in VA Loans, VA Specially Adapted Housing Grants, and how you can ensure that Veterans receive the greatest purchasing power available.

 III.
 Advertising Is An Expense – Yet Remains Your Asset